linanqiu/datastructures-talk/PITCHME.md

 ## Interfaces vs Implementations

 - Interfaces: what a data structure does.
-    - e.g. A car should support the following operations: `accelerate`, `turn`, `brake`.
 - Implementation: how a data structure does it
-    - e.g. a Tesla implements `accelerate` electrically while a Honda implements `accelerate` by pumping fuel

-Using queue,

-- Interface: what the queue does:
-    - Queues should support `enqueue` and `dequeue`
-- Implementation: how the queue does it:
-    - Array based / linked list / two stacks

 ---